Energy Bill Discount Scheme

 Energy Bills Discount Scheme dates

-The Energy Bill Discount Scheme will apply to bills in the 12 months from the 1st of April 2023 to 31 March 2024.
+The Energy Bill Discount Scheme applied to bills in the 12 months from 1 April 2023 to 31 March 2024.

 Energy Bills Discount Scheme eligibility

-The Energy Bill Discount Scheme will apply to all non-household properties, including businesses, charities and other organisations and even small businesses’ electricity prices.
+The Energy Bill Discount Scheme applied to all non-household properties, including businesses, charities, other organisations, and even small business energy prices.

-The one exception is fixed price energy tariffs agreed on before 1 December 2021 – but this is a moot point because the energy prices back then were significantly cheaper.
+The one exception is fixed-price energy tariffs agreed on before 1 December 2021, but this is a moot point because energy prices were significantly lower then.
 You’ve been very lucky if you still have a fixed energy contract from before 2022.

 Discounts available under the Energy Bill Discount Scheme

-You’ll only receive a discount under the scheme if the wholesale element of your current energy tariff exceeds:
+You only received a discount under the scheme if the wholesale element of your current energy tariff exceeds the following:

-You’ll receive a discount for any cost greater than these thresholds, up to a maximum discount of:
+The discount was calculated as any cost greater than these thresholds, up to a maximum discount of:

 It’s worth remembering that the wholesale charge is only one component of your energy bill; here’s a helpful guide to the different components of a business gas bill.